nozzlegear/davenport.net/README.md

 }
 ```

 It should be noted that configuring the design docs and their views is a **"dumb"** process.
 Davenport will check to see if the design documents you gave it match the ones that exist on your database **exactly**.
 That is to say, if you have a design doc named `list` on your database, and it has a view called `list-foos`, Davenport will check that the map and reduce functions match the ones you passed it *exactly, to the letter*.
 If not, Davenport will overwrite the view's map and reduce functions with the ones you gave it.

+Davenport **does not** delete design documents that it encounters but weren't listed in your configuration.
+It will simply skip them.

-However, you don't need to use `ConfigureDatabaseAsync`.
-If you don't need to configure your database from code, you can just create a new `Client` which is immediately ready to interact with your database:
+If you don't need to configure your database or design docs from code, then you don't need to use `ConfigureDatabaseAsync` at all.
+You can just create a new `Client` which is immediately ready to interact with your database:

 ```cs
 var client = new Davenport.Client<DocumentType>("http://localhost:5984", "my_database_name");